 Asure Software Reassures Clients Regarding Silicon Valley Bank

-/EIN News/ -- AUSTIN, Texas, March 13, 2023 (GLOBE NEWSWIRE) -- Asure Software, Inc. (Nasdaq: ASUR), a leading provider of cloud-based Human Capital Management (“HCM”) software solutions, today announced that they do not have any deposit accounts, including client funds, with either Silicon Valley Bank or Signature Bank.
+AUSTIN, Texas, March 13, 2023 (GLOBE NEWSWIRE) -- Asure Software, Inc. ASUR, a leading provider of cloud-based Human Capital Management ("HCM") software solutions, today announced that they do not have any deposit accounts, including client funds, with either Silicon Valley Bank or Signature Bank.

 About Asure Software